jedisct1/twice/README.md

 sudo ./twice -d client <server-ip>
 ```

 The discovery process typically takes 5-10 seconds and happens during initial connection.
-When encryption is enabled, the discovery automatically accounts for the 16-byte authentication tag overhead.
+The discovery automatically accounts for the 16-byte authentication tag overhead (present in all packets).

 ## Packet Deduplication and Reordering